0dan0/qr/docs/control/dailytl/README.md

 QR Command: <b id="qrtext">time</b><br>

-## Solutions for Using External Lithium Ion USB Batteries
+## Solutions for extra long captures

-As stated above, most Lithium Ion USB power-banks will shut-off early, even when the camera still needs the power.
+A/C powering the camera via USB is the best.
+With continuous power supplied, remove internal the battery (charging can reset the wake timer), and the camera should run for a very long time (only SD card storage limitations.)
+You might be tempted to use a Lithium Ion USB powerbank, however they typically do not work well.
+They are designed to quickly recharge a smartphone, and when they think power is no longer needed, they shut-off.
 A select few USB battery sources include an "always on feature" designed for time-lapse projects.
 Example:[voltaicsystems.com/v50](https://voltaicsystems.com/v50/) This one can even solar recharge the battery at the same time.

-The second option is a USB keep alive device that prevents your USB power bank from shutting down.
+The second option is add a USB keep alive device that prevents your USB power bank from shutting down.
 Examples: from [sotabeams.co.uk](https://www.sotabeams.co.uk/usb-battery-pack-keep-alive-load/) and from [tindie.com](https://www.tindie.com/products/overz/smart-power-bank-keep-alive/)

 ## ver 1.00